cherbon1/Repetier-Firmware/README.md

 ## Disclaimer

 THIS VERSION IS AN UNOFFICIAL MODIFICATION OF mhiers UNOFFICIAL MODIFICATION OF THE ORIGINAL FIRMWARE.
 It is neither endorsed nor supported by the developers of the RF1000 firmware.
+There is no SD-Card support included.
 USE AT YOUR OWN RISK.

 For the official version, have a look at the upstream repository: